 • Ask for clarification if you don't understand a question.

-• Feel free to ask the interview panel any questions after the interview.
+• Feel free to ask the interview panel any questions at the end of the interview.

 What happens after the interview?

-After the interview, you will be notified of the outcome of the selection process by email (or by another method if indicated by you).
+After the interview, you will be notified in writing of the outcome of the selection process.

 Please be aware that the Metropolitan Cemeteries Board has a four day breach claim period for the Recruitment, Selection and Appointment Standard as proposed by the Public Sector Commission.